History and Philosophy of Music Education in America – MUSC 640

 Music education scholarship within the context of a Christian worldview mandates a thorough study of the philosophical ideas, problems, and historical roots of music education in the United States.
 Music in the schools will be scrutinized through these lenses in the course readings, lecture presentations, and critical discussions.
 The intention of the analyses is to develop objective assessment and analytical techniques applicable to the field of music education.

-Discussion boards are collaborative learning experiences.
-Therefore, the student will create a thread in response to the provided prompt for each forum.
-Each thread must be at least 200 words, demonstrate course-related knowledge, and be supported by biblical principles.
-In addition to the thread, the student will reply to the thread of at least 1 classmate.
-The reply must be at least 50 words and must also be supported by course content and biblical principles.
+Discussions are collaborative learning experiences.
+Therefore, the student will create a thread in response to the provided prompt for each discussion.
+Each thread must be at least 250 words, demonstrate course-related knowledge, and be supported by biblical principles.
+In addition to the thread, the student will post two replies to the threads of their classmates.
+The reply must be at least 100 words and must also be supported by course content and biblical principles.
 (CLO: D, E)

-The student will create a 200-300 word abstract to describe your upcoming History and Philosophy of music education.
-You will attached a bibliography with at least 8 sources based on our research (in addition to the required materials for this course, if you choose to use those).
+The student will create a 200-300 word abstract to describe his/her upcoming History and Philosophy of music education.
+The student will attach a bibliography with at least 15 sources based on class research (in addition to the required materials for this course, if the student chooses to use those).
+(CLO: C)

-The student will write a 20-page research-based paper in current Turabian format that focuses on a chosen topic within the area the history or philosophy of music education.
-The paper must include at least 8 scholarly sources in addition to the course textbooks and the Bible.
+The student will write a 20-page research-based paper in current Turabian format that focuses on a chosen topic within the area of history or philosophy of music education.
+The paper must include at least 20 scholarly sources in addition to the course textbooks and the Bible.
 (CLO: A, B, C, D)

-The student will write a 3–4-page research-based paper in current Turabian format that focuses on his or her personal philosophy of music education.
+The student will write a 3-page research-based paper in current Turabian format that focuses on his or her personal philosophy of music education.
+(CLO: D, E)

 In two to three sentences, the student will choose a topic for his/her History and Philosophy of Music Education Paper Assignment.
 The topic will be submitted as a quiz.